-Hallo!
+Howdy!
 Welcome to The Week That Was: Captured!
-Have you had a lovely week?
+Have you had a wonderful week?

 The rules for #TWTWC are simple; link up one post about your week (it doesn’t have to be the whole week – it can just be one day, or your weekend)!
 It can be photographed, Instagrammed, written, videoed… basically in any format you wish!
 This linky is about capturing memories and I treat it a bit like an online diary.
 Please only link up relevant posts.
 Also, if you fancy commenting on other people’s posts that would be super too – everyone loves a comment!